An analytic calculus for intuitionistic belief: Analyticity and corollaries

 \section{Analyticity and corollaries}

-As it is clear from the definition, $\bot$-conversions are introduced because the permutations of definition \ref{permut} extended by (\ref{eqbot}) determine the subformula property for $\mathsf{IEL}^{-}$ \emph{only if} $\bot$-elimination introduces just atomic formulas.
-On the other hand, the reductions of definition \ref{permbot} -- though necessary for establishing the subformula property of normal $\mathsf{IEL}^{-}$-deductions -- break down the modified CPS translation of $\lambda^{\Box\rightarrow\wedge\vee\bot}$-terms into terms of simple type theory, for normal $\mathsf{IEL}^{-}$-deductions are no longer translated into normal deductions of the implicational fragment of $\mathsf{NJ}$.
+$\bot$-conversions are introduced because the permutations of Definition \ref{permut} extended by (\ref{eqbot}) determine the subformula property for $\mathsf{IEL}^{-}$ \emph{only if} $\bot$-elimination only introduces atomic formulas.
+On the other hand, the reductions of Definition \ref{permbot} -- though necessary for establishing the subformula property of normal $\mathsf{IEL}^{-}$-deductions -- break down the modified CPS translation of $\lambda^{\Box\rightarrow\wedge\vee\bot}$-terms into terms of simple type theory, for normal $\mathsf{IEL}^{-}$-deductions are no longer translated into normal deductions of the implicational fragment of $\mathsf{NJ}$.

 Following again \cite{degroote}, in the next sections, we see how to solve the issue, so that we can apply our full computational analysis of intuitionistic belief to establish further properties of the system: the forthcoming lemmas are committed to that.